Complexity for one-dimensional discrete time quantum walk circuits: Complexity

-Now, once we use the target unitary for the second step to be $ U_2^{\prime}$ instead of $U_2$, we find the complexity $C_2^{\prime}$ corresponding to the optimized circuit between the timesteps $t=1$ and $t=2$.

 This step can be used for arbitrary steps in the same way.
-Once we have the unitaries $U_n$ connecting any $n$th timestep of the walk to our initial reference state, we can always find the unitary $U_n^{\prime}$connecting the unitary connecting the random-walk states at $t=(n-1)$ and $t=n$.
+Once we have the unitaries $U_n$ connecting any $n^\text{th}$ timestep of the walk to our initial reference state, we can always find the unitary $U_n^{\prime}$connecting the unitary connecting the random-walk states at $t=(n-1)$ and $t=n$. \be U_n^{\prime}= U_n U_{n-1}^{\dagger}. \ee The corresponding complexity for $U_n^{\prime}$ is then $C_n^{\prime}$ and we define the combined stepwise complexity for the $n$th step, ensuring that the circuit includes all previous random-walk states, as \be C_n=C_1+C_2^{\prime}+C_3^{\prime}+\cdots C_n^{\prime}. \ee